Skip to content

 What is a good load time for a website?

 Aim for an LCP under 2.5 seconds on a mobile connection, measured at the 75th percentile of your visitors.
 Above 4 seconds Google rates the page as slow and noticeably more visitors drop off.
+Those thresholds are in Google's Core Web Vitals documentation.

 Why do different testing tools give different scores?